Orphan Drug Credits: A Significant Tax Incentive for Biotech Companies

 Congress passed the Orphan Drug Credit (IRC Section 45C) to address this challenge and encourage the development of treatments for less profitable drug therapies.

-What is the Orphan Drug Tax Credit?
+What Is the Orphan Drug Tax Credit?

 The Orphan Drug Credit is a federal tax credit designed to encourage pharmaceutical companies to invest in the research and development of treatments, cures, and preventive measures for rare diseases or conditions.